grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/30 xk6-browser.md

 ## Browser-level APIs

 `xk6-browser` uses [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP) to instrument and interact with the browser.
-The `xk6-browser` APIs aims for rough compatibility with the [Playwright API for NodeJS](https://playwright.dev/docs/api/class-playwright).
+The `xk6-browser` APIs aim for rough compatibility with the [Playwright API for NodeJS](https://playwright.dev/docs/api/class-playwright).

 Note that because k6 does not run in NodeJS, `xk6-browser` APIs will slightly differ from their Playwright counterparts.